cheapjack/LabFromAChip/docs/GettingStarted.md

 ## Foldscope Ready 🔬

 Once you have managed to successfully view the included sample glass slide in the foldscope and got to grips with the phone view, check out your Lab From A Chip booklet.

+Again if you are taking part in the online workshops, don't start the moulding process, just familiarize yourself with the kit and process and play with the paper slides, we'll do the moulding together!

 Below are additional notes to complement the instruction booklet included in your Foldscope kit bag.